Union of Benefices Act 1860: Eventual effects

 As churchyards were emptied for buildings such as the new railway stations and roads, many remains were exhumed and re-interred in the City of London Cemetery.

 This act was extended by the Union of Benefices Act 1898 (61 & 62 Vict. c.
 23) This simply stated any such scheme "may be made if it provides for the erection of another church or parsonage for a benefice in the vicinity of the metropolis" [including] "any benefice within or partly within the Metropolitan Police District".

+The whole act was repealed by section 1 of, and part VII of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.